novoalab/nanoRMS/README.md

 ### 1.1.
 Extract base-calling features using Epinano-RMS

 #### Create a dictionary file from reference fasta
 Please note that we are using  a modified version of [EpiNano](https://github.com/enovoa/EpiNano/blob/master/README.md) that was specifically developed for nanoRMS.
+EpiNano-RMS includes the proportion of mismatches that correspond to each base (C_freq, A_freq, G_freq, T_freq) in addition to the overall mismatch frequency).

 Firstly, we need to create a dictionary file from the reference fasta file
 ```